kartavya-y/Layoffs-Data-Analysis-Project/README.md

 ### Top Companies by Layoffs

-The top companies with the most significant layoffs included prominent names such as `Company A`, `Company B`, and `Company C`.
-Additionally, companies like `Company D` and `Company E` had the highest layoff percentages, indicating drastic reductions in their workforce.
+The top companies with the most significant layoffs included prominent names such as `Amazon`, `Meta`, and `Tesla`.

 ### Correlation Analysis